Aircraft ordnance: Guidance

 A crew member of a British SS 'Z' Class airship about to throw a bomb from the rear cockpit of the gondola.

 Ordnance can be divided into guided and unguided categories based on their targeting capabilities.
-Guided ordnance, such as Precision-guided munitions (PGMs), use advanced technologies like GPS, infared, radar or laser tracking to precisely hit designated targets.
+Guided ordnance, such as precision-guided munitions (PGMs), use advanced technologies like GPS, infrared, radar or laser tracking to precisely hit designated targets.
 Unguided ordnance, commonly known as "dumb bombs," lack guidance systems and rely on the aircraft’s release parameters to strike a target.
 Though less accurate, unguided bombs are often used for area strikes and are more cost-effective.

+Air-to-ground ordnance

+Air-to-ground or air-to-surface ordnance is a weapon that is fired or dropped from an aircraft to strike ground targets, such as the American Mk series bombs (Mk81, Mk82, Mk83 And Mk84), the American Paveway Series Guided bombs, the American AGM-65 series Guided Missiles, the Russian FAB series bombs (OFAB-100, FAB-250, FAB-500, FAB-1500, FAB-3000, FAB-5000, FAB-9000) or the Russian Kh series Guided Missiles,(Kh-22, Kh-23, Kh-25, Kh-29, Kh-32,Kh-38, Kh-55, Kh-58, Kh-69).

+AGM missile systems use several main categories of guidance:

+MCLOS

+Manual command to line of sight (MCLOS or MACLOS) missiles are guided manually and remotely; the operator must simultaneously maintain a direct line of sight with both the missile and the target.
+Notable MCLOS guided missiles include: